benchmarky/bench_test/README.md

 This tool is a lightweight benchmarking script made for testing CPU, Disk (HDD or SSD) and Bandwidth performance in Linux servers.
 The tool is composed of simple and trusted open-source benchmarking suites.
 ### What will it do?
 This benchmark will:
-* Download and install packages necesarry to run benchmark test (don't worry, it will clean up after)
+* Download and install packages necessary to run benchmark test (don't worry, it will clean up after)
 * Download and run Unixbench, Disk and/or Bandwidth tests
 * Upload tests results over to Benchmarky.com to see how it stacks up against others